cs640-fall20205/CS640-Practice-Assn/src/postgres/README.md

     ./down.bash
     save-and-stop

-When you sit down to work again, start a new GitPod workspace, reposition into `postgres/`, bring up your DBMS, and load it with your SQL file as
+When you sit down to work again, go to your repo on GitHub, reposition into `postgres/`, bring up your DBMS, and load it with your SQL file as
 follows: